CURRENTLY UPDATING SPEAKERS AND MENTORS FOR THE 2021 EVENT

 As a Producer, Les is commissioned to produce master recordings for such companies as FirstCom Music, Universal Music Group, Killer Tracks, One Music and Network Music.
 Les has produced over 500 artists/bands in all genres wherein his writings and productions appear daily throughout the film/television industries.

 As a Consultant, Mr. Scott consults on intellectual property and other music business matters such as: music licenses, producer and recording agreements, writer collaborations, performance releases, publishing agreements, cue sheets, copyright registrations and to

 informally mediate between disgruntled songwriters or band members.

 Logan is an international touring musician and audio engineer.
 He is a founder and owner of Rock Mill Industries which features multi room Pro Tools HD recording with both vintage and cutting edge analog outboard gear.
 Logan has produced, tracked and engineered records for artists on several record labels including Victory Records, Solid State, Fueled by ramen and more.
 He has had music featured on MTV, terrestrial and satellite radio and currently has a record on the Billboard chart.

-In 2016, Plaia also launched Hot Rats Entertainment, a management/consultant firm.
+Plaia recently launched Hot Rats Entertainment, a management company/record label.

 Dr. Louis Anthony deLise

 Bocage Music Publishing, LLC

 Published Mix Duet” by the National Flute Association.

 played by the composer and his ensemble.
 Natural Light was recently in the top 10 on the ZMR